Nicolas Elphinstone: Pearls and Queen Elizabeth

 Elphinstone sold a large group of pearls to Elizabeth at the end of April 1568.
 These pearls have come to be known as the "Medici pearls".
 Pope Clement VII is said to given them to Catherine de' Medici as a wedding gift.
 Brantôme wrote that she gave them to Mary and he saw her wearing them.
 Catherine made efforts to buy them back in London.
 The pearls are said to have been given in 1613 to Princess Elizabeth at her marriage, and some are thought to have returned to the British royal family.
 King James bought pearls and gave them to Princess Elizabeth pearls before her marriage.
 Anne of Denmark, in 1619, had a "carcanet" of long and round pearls worth £40,000 and said to be the "fairest that are to be found in Christendom."

 The attempted sales in London in 1568 are known from the letters of a French diplomat, Jacques Bochetel de la Forest.
 Bochetel described the great pearls in detail.
-There were six cordons sashes strung like paternosters, each with twenty five pearls, many large and beautiful, the most part as big as muscady nuts, nutmegs.
+There were six cordons sashes strung like paternosters, each with twenty five pearls, many large and beautiful, the most part as big as muscady nuts or nutmegs.
+The word for nutmeg has been misunderstood to mean "black pearls".
+There were no black pearls.
 They were valued by several merchants for Elizabeth.
 English merchants offered 10,000 crowns, Italians 12,000, a merchant from Geneva suggested 16,000.
 Elizabeth, it was thought, paid 12,000.
 The rest of the jewels on offer were not so valuable, except a well mounted piece of unicorn horn.
 There were no black pearls.